Meet the new B360

 An all-new, innovative cabin design

-The B360 back-of-cabin will be completely redesigned, modified and customised to create a specialised flying intensive care unit that best suits the needs of the RFDS (Queensland Section).
+The B360 back-of-cabin has been completely customised and modified to create a design that best suits the needs of the RFDS (Queensland Section).

-It will be designed and fitted at HeliMods on the Sunshine Coast.
+It has been designed and fitted at HeliMods on the Sunshine Coast.

 Meet our staff